 Four Bean Beef Chili

-1# grass-fed ground beef
+- 1 lb. grass-fed ground beef

-2 tablespoons chopped garlic
+- 2 tablespoons chopped garlic

-1 large onion, diced (you can use red, white, or yellow)
+- 1 large onion, diced (you can use red, white, or yellow)

-1 green pepper, diced
+- 1 green pepper, diced

-1 red pepper, diced
+- 1 red pepper, diced

-3 cans (15oz) of fire roasted tomatoes
+- 3 cans (15oz) diced tomatoes

 - 2 cups each of black beans, white kidney beans, red kidney beans, and pinto beans, soaked, drained and rinsed

 - 1 large can (29oz) of tomato sauce

 - 1/4 cup chili powder